What's in a name? Tips for naming your new business

 Get it wrong, and it can be a costly exercise to go through once established.

-We work with businesses either starting out or rebranding (new name) and love workshopping ideas for new names.
+We work with businesses that are either starting out or those rebranding (with a new name) and love workshopping ideas for new names.
 Here are our top tips when researching your new business name:

 Check across all of your platforms that the name is available: